Dorothea Nelson: Career

 As a young woman, Dudley worked in her father's law office, and taught music at the Colorado State Institute for the Blind and Deaf.
 From 1934 to 1968, she was director of the Carnegie Library in Santa Maria, California.
 During her tenure the Santa Maria library built a new location in 1941, and expanded its buildings twice.
 "Every time we put on an addition, it seemed more crowded than before," she recalled.
 She was also active in improving library services in nearby communities, including Cuyama, Guadalupe, Orcutt, and Los Alamos.
 She was a member of the California Library Association and president of the association's Black Gold district.

-Nelso was president of the Minerva Club of Santa Maria from 1944 to 1945, and president of the Soroptimist Club in 1956.
+Nelson was president of the Minerva Club of Santa Maria from 1944 to 1945, and president of the Soroptimist Club in 1956.
 She was chair of the board of directors for the local American Red Cross chapter from 1954 to 1956, and she was elected president of the Santa Maria Valley Historical Society in 1968.
 She also taught dance classes and supported the local Camp Fire Girls program.
 In 1970, she was named Citizen of the Year by the Santa Maria Chamber of Commerce.